nsoybean/open-rag/README.md

 Pros:

-- Assuming one uses mongoDB as its main DB, application data gets auto-indexed once vector index is created, reducing the need to manually create embedded and storing it in separate vectorDB.
+- Application data gets auto-indexed once vector index is created, reducing the need to manually create embedded and storing it in separate vectorDB.
 - Able to know the context of retrieved data by looking at collection name.

 Cons: